 What Dog Skin Tags Are Not…

 Skin tags are NOT malignant tumors.
-There are some differences in the appearance of a skin tag and a cancerous tumor.
-With the latter often omitting a clear or white discharge and being larger in diameter.
+There are some differences in the appearance of a skin tag and a cancerous tumor as well.
+Cancerous tumors will often have a clear or white discharge, and they will be larger in diameter.

 Skin tags are NOT warts.
 Warts are most common in young dogs and can be contagious, where skin tags are not.
 For that reason, you should be cautious when inspecting any lump.
-With the standard form described as cauliflower-like in appearance.
+The standard form of warts have a cauliflower-like appearance.

 Who Can Suffer from Skin Tags?

-Any dog of any age, gender, breed and health can develop skin tags on their body, but some outside factors can increase/decrease their likelihood of developing one.
+Any dog of any age, gender, breed and health can develop skin tags on their body, but some outside factors can increase or decrease a dog's likelihood of developing them.

-For most owners, a small harmless skin tag on your pup should not be a cause for concern.
-The only time this would be worrisome is when pet owners intend to show their dogs, this could make the difference between walking home with a prize, or not.
+In most cases, a small harmless skin tag on your pup should not be a cause for concern.
+The only time this would be worrisome is when pet owners intend to show their dogs, because then this could make the difference between walking home with a prize or not.

 Unfortunately, there isn’t enough research to adequately tell us why skin tags happen every time.
 Therefore, it can be hard to know what we can do to prevent them.

-We do, however, have enough evidence to show that some environmental factors can play a significant role in increasing your dog’s chances of initially developing and repeatedly suffering from skin tags.
+We do have enough evidence that shows how some environmental factors can play a significant role in increasing or decreasing your dog’s chances of initially developing and repeatedly suffering from skin tags.
 Below are some of those factors.

 Fleas, ticks, and mites are horrid little blighters that result in an itchy dog.
 The corresponding scratching will leave your dog's skin inflamed, raw, and susceptible to infection.
 This weakening of that area of skin makes it easier for a skin tag to develop.